 3. Consider individuals’ needs

 Phil has had projects where he’s had to gauge the level of wear and tear caused by specific households’ requirements.
-In the case of one project where the homeowner used a mobility chair, it was important to underpin the choice of carpet with a commercial double-bond underlay to prevent the wheels from causing a “wave effect” and the carpet coming away from the floor and the walls.
+In the case of one project where the homeowner used a mobility chair, it was essential to underpin the choice of carpet with a commercial double-bond underlay to prevent the wheels from causing a “wave effect” and the carpet coming away from the floor and the walls.

-In the case of a home, with heavy foot traffic, Phil also gives the example of a customer choosing a “soft-touch” carpet rather than a firmer option that meant the carpet was flattened within two years.
+In the case of a home with heavy foot traffic, Phil also gives the example of a customer choosing a “soft-touch” carpet rather than a firmer option that meant the carpet was flattened within two years.
 “It was important to present other viable options because what they wanted wasn’t right for their needs – that’s one of those occasions where you learn the lesson that a family’s choice of carpet really does have to consider every angle.”

 4. The ‘good, better, best’ principle

-To get customers to understand the balance between budget, style and performance, Phil has a principle of showing customers, carpet manufacturers’ ranges in terms of good, better and best.
-For example, for Feltex he would show them Calgary, Lorenzo and Ellis Island, while Victoria Carpets would be Nairobi, Zambia and Luxor.
+To get customers to understand the balance between budget, style and performance, Phil has a principle of showing customers carpet manufacturers’ ranges in terms of good, better and best.
+For example, for Feltex, he would show them Calgary, Lorenzo and Ellis Island, while Victoria Carpets would be Nairobi, Zambia and Luxor.

 5. Can you really mix and match between high foot-traffic areas and rooms where you simply want comfort?